Ingomar, the Barbarian: Plot

 Parthenia seeks her father who is captured by barbarians.
 She starts the search alone and finds the barbarian camp.
 She is captured by the barbarians where Ingomar is the leader.
 The undaunted girl compels the admiration of Ingomar.
 He releases her father to seek for hidden money and keeps Parthenia as a hostage.
 She teaches him what love is.
 Ingomar at heart is “sterling”.
 At first amused, then interested he learns the true meaning of love.
 Admiration gives way to passion and Ingomar becomes her champion.
 Then there is a mutiny among the barbarians and they abduct Parthenia.
 Ingomar rescues her, forsakes his tribe and escorts Parthenia home where Polydor, an old suitor, starts trouble.
 He buys up the debt of her father and, because her father can’t pay his debts, demands Parthenia and her father to be slaves.
 Ingomar marvels at such “civilised” conduct and wants to kill Polydor.
-Partnenia prevents this and Ingomar offers himself in their place and Polydor accepts.
+Parthenia prevents this and Ingomar offers himself in their place and Polydor accepts.
 When the barbarians besiege the city they think Ingomar is held against his will.
 Ingomar saves the city and Polydor is driven forth.
 Ingomar wins Parthenia and is made governor by the citizens.